allantinashemuzeya/switch-telecoms-assessment/README.md

 */

 php index.php

 ```

-The project will output the results of Question 1 and Question 2
+The project will output the results of Question 1 and Question 3
-Question 3 is in folder Question3 with the README.md explanation of the implementaion
+Question 2 is in folder Question2 with the README.md explanation of the implementaion